island-lang/island-lang.github.io/README.md

 The neat thing about it is that there's not even a need to introduce any mapping rules.
 The behaviors we wanted emerged naturally just by annotating a few "tags" in strategic positions.
 There wasn't even a need to say that `name`, or any of the other properties, have the type `string`, since it also followed from the annotations.

 On a more technical note, what is actually happening here is that the `Uppercase` and `Lowercase` contexts are effectively being "superimposed" over the `Name` context.
 This also means that any other properties they may have had could have been inferred with values, but would be totally "invisible" unless they were exposed in the form of roles within `Name`.
-This kind of "layering" could be described as a form of **information hiding** that's quite different than how it's expressed in traditional object-oriented programming.
+This kind of "layering" could be described as a weak form of **information hiding** that's quite different than how it's expressed in traditional object-oriented programming.

 Now, it also turns out that roles can emulate some of the hierarchical relationships that we are used to in object-oriented programming, albeit in a more granular fashion.